Infomaniak/desktop-kDrive/infomaniak-build-tools/windows/Readme.md

 A missing `.exe` error could appear, ignore it.
 Once done, right-click on the `kDrive_client` executable and then on `Install`.

 ### DLL Copy
-Durring the next step, you may encounter missing DLL errors.
+During the next step, you may encounter missing DLL errors.
 Copy the required DLLs to the `bin` folder of your output directory.
 The DLLs are located in:
 - `C:\Program Files (x86)\Poco\bin`
-- `C:\Program Files (x86)\Gpg4win\bin`
 - `C:\Program Files (x86)\log4cplus\bin`
 - `C:\Program Files (x86)\NSIS\Bin`
 - `C:\Program Files (x86)\zlib-1.2.11`